dmhuehol/EnvAn-WN/README.md

 timefilter: current (6/29/17) version of MATLAB function to filter out years and months from a sounding structure.
 Formerly called yearfilterfs.
 Updated 6/29/17 to filter by month, improve help and commenting, and allow for missing inputs.

-wnaltind: current (7/5/17) version of MATLAB function to create an altitude plot of an individual warmnose given an input date and sounding data structure.
-Fully functional as of 7/5/17; plots individual noses plus their associated cloud base, if known.
-Contains proper documentation.
+wnaltind: current (7/10/17) version of MATLAB function to create an altitude plot of an individual warmnose given an input date and sounding data structure.
+Updated 7/10/17 so that warmnoses are actually plotted correctly now.

 wnaltplot: current (6/20/17) version of MATLAB function to display the altitudes of the physical locations of the warmnoses within the atmosphere.
 Basically, creates a ranged bar graph against time to represent the warmnoses, given a sounding structure containing only warmnose data.
 Updated 6/21/17 with documentation edits and other minor changes.
 Will be updated extensively in the future with features such as cloud base visualization and filtration by surface conditions, but is completely usable for warmnose analysis in its current form.

 wnaltyearplot: current (7/3/17) version of MATLAB function to display altitudes of physical locations of the warmnoses within the atmosphere.
 This function is designed to display only figures corresponding to the input year; it is essentially just the year input functionality from wnaltplot.
 Easier to use if only the year-by-year features from wnaltplot are needed.
 Updated 7/3/17 to fix a critical typo in a comment in the cloudbaseplot section.

 wnumport: current (6/30/17) version of MATLAB function to create a structure of surface observations data given a raw Mesowest csv file.
 Updated 6/30/17 for resilience in case of only one input.

-yearfilterfs: RENAMED TO TIMEFILTER

 In progress: